BeardedTek/newsfeed/docs/content/docs/deployment/ci-cd.md

 ## Build Process

-The build process uses the `build.sh` script at the project root, which provides a unified interface for building all services.
-For the nginx service, a custom build process is used via the `nginx/build-nginx.sh` script.
+The build process uses two main scripts:

+1. `build.sh` - A simplified script for local development that builds all services and starts them
+2. `nginx/build-nginx.sh` - A script that builds the nginx image with the documentation site

 ### Custom Nginx Build